 - 1 white or yellow onion, finely diced

 - 1 jalapeno, stemmed, seeded and finely diced (**use more or less for desired level of heat**)

 - 6–8 medium tortillas

 - 1 cup grated Parmesan cheese

-Bake for 10-15 minutes, or until the Parmesan is golden and the Monterrey Jack cheese is melted.
+- Bake for 10-15 minutes on the middle oven rack, or until the Parmesan is golden and the Monterrey Jack cheese is melted.
 Remove, and use a pizza cutter to slice quesadillas into sixths.
 Serve immediately with salsa.